KorucuTech/kai/README.md

 <img src="img/image7.png" width="500" >

 Technically you can write these CREWS,AGENTS,TASKS etc. in pure python.
-KAI gives you a way to do it via frappe UI and use them directly from any frappe app or server script.
+KAI gives you a way to do it via frappe UI and use/call them directly from any frappe app or server script.

 Let me know what you think!